1. About project

 servers.

-This provides a simple first way to handle svn+ssh
+This provides a simple first way to handle svn+ssh, if we set

 The downside being that the client will be asked to authenticate.